jikoriko/Genus/README.md

 # Genus
 2d MMO Engine WIP

- Programed using C# and Visual Studio, OpenGL rendering using OpenTK and the game editor uses WinForms
+ Programed using C# and Visual Studio, OpenGL rendering using OpenTK and the game editor uses WinForms.
+ Project configured against .net 4.7, when built all build files go to a root folder called 'GenusBuild'.

  1: build all 4 projects: